 - Assistance if you are having trouble paying, etc.

-Having a guarantor lessens a lender's risk, since most students have little credit history and little collateral with which to repay a student loan.
-So, if your account would default because of lack of payment, it would be transferred from your servicer to your loan guarantor for all collection efforts.
+Having a guarantor lessens a lender's risk since most students have little credit history and little collateral to repay a student loan.
+So, if your account defaults due to lack of payment, it would transfer from your servicer to your loan guarantor for all collection efforts.

 We help defaulted student loan borrowers by providing repayment options and other programs to remove their account's defaulted status, such as the Default Loan Rehabilitation Program.

-If this is the first time your account has entered default, the Rehabilitation Program is available to assist you to get your account back in good standing.
+If this is the first time your account has entered default, the Rehabilitation Program is available to assist you in getting your account back in good standing.

-This is a federally regulated incomed based program which is only available one time.
-The program requires you to make nine on-time rehab eligible monthly payments within a 10 month period.
+This is a federally regulated incomed-based program that is only available one time.
+The program requires you to make nine on-time rehab eligible monthly payments within 10 months.
 The benefits of this program can reduce collection fees that may have been assessed and remove the default status from your credit report.

 How to Enroll in the Rehabilitation Program

-NOTE: If you did not file this year’s taxes, we are able to use previously filed tax returns dating back as far as 3 years.
+NOTE: If you did not file this year's taxes, we can use previously filed tax returns dating back as far as 3 years.

 If your account enters default for a second time, your balance is considered due in full.